A Mackey embedding for reduced C*-algebras of real reductive groups: Deformation spaces and continuous fields

 \subsection{The associated continuous field of C*-algebras}

-From now on we shall assume that $G$ is an almost-connected Lie group and $K$ is a maximal compact subgroup.
+From now on we shall assume that $G$ is an almost-connected Lie group (that is, a Lie group with finitely many path components) and that $K$ is a maximal compact subgroup.
 Fix a left Haar measure $\mu$ for $G$, determined by some nonzero element of the highest exterior power $\Lambda^{\mathrm{top}} \mathfrak{g}^*$ and a compatible orientation of $G$.
 Then for $t{\neq} 0$ equip the fiber groups $G_t$ in \eqref{eq-fiber-of-the-smooth-family} with the left Haar measures

 These Haar measures vary smoothly with $t$, and they extend smoothly to $t{=}0$, in the sense that if $\xi$ is a smooth and compactly supported function on $\bigG$, and if $\xi_t$ denotes the restriction of $\xi$ to $G_t$, then